Skip to content

 Dr. Amit X. Garg is a world-renowned nephrologist and clinician-scientist with 20 years of clinical practice and over 600 published research papers.

-Hi is Associate Dean, Clinical Research, Schulich School of Medicine & Dentistry, Western University Department of Medicine; Site Director, Institute for Clinical Evaluative Sciences (ICES) Western Facility; Past President, Canadian Society of Nephrology; Provincial Medical Lead, ICES Provincial Kidney, Dialysis and Transplantation Program (ICES KDT); and Past Provincial Medical Lead, Access to Kidney Transplantation, Ontario Renal Network
+He holds the position of Associate Dean, Clinical Research, Schulich School of Medicine & Dentistry, Western University Department of Medicine; Past Site Director, Institute for Clinical Evaluative Sciences (ICES) Western Facility; Past President, Canadian Society of Nephrology; Provincial Medical Lead, ICES Provincial Kidney, Dialysis and Transplantation Program (ICES KDT); and Past Provincial Medical Lead, Access to Kidney Transplantation, Ontario Renal Network.

 Sushan Shetty

-Sushan Shetty is a management consultant for large-scale program management projects that specialize in business strategy, IT due diligence, operating model design, mergers & acquisitions, and digital transformation across various industries.
+As a management consultant for large-scale program management projects, Sushan Shetty specializes in business strategy, IT due diligence, operating model design, mergers & acquisitions, and digital transformation across various industries.

 He is currently working at Mastercard (Advisory Consulting) specializing in long term strategic projects.
 Prior to joining Mastercard, Sushan has worked with KPMG, EY and Bayer CropScience in various capacities implementing enterprise-wide programs focused on internal strategy, program management, process improvement, and operational efficiency.